 This contribution presents several methods to improve BMS2.1 GBi.
-The proposed GBi reportedly achieves -x.xx% and -x.xx% luma BD-rates with xx% and xx% encoding time increases and x% and x% decoding time increases for RA and LB, respectively, when compared against BMS2.1 with VTM configuration, where the anchor disables GBi.
+The proposed GBi reportedly achieves -0.54% and -0.46% luma BD-rates with 9% and 9% encoding time increases and 1% and 0% decoding time increases for RA and LB, respectively, when compared against BMS2.1 with VTM configuration, where the anchor disables GBi.